jakimfett/functions.sh/doc/app/miNAS.md

 > Phew, that was a lot of alternatives.
 > How did you finally decide?

 By actually installing a bunch of them and seeing how well it fit into our pipelines and workflows.
-Your need may vary, so try it out yourself.
+Your need may vary, so try multiples out yourself once you've wrapped your head around the processes, the how and what of hosting small applications like this.

+For now, take our word for it, give it a try, and see how it works out for your use case with a bit of tweaking.

+Seriously, it's worth your time to understand all this.

+Keep reading.

 ### How?
 (Raspbian Sysadmin Crash Course)